-The 230kV buses at the 67N-Onslow EHV Substation and the 3C-Port Hastings Substation are already part of the Nova Scotia Bulk Power System (BPS).
+The 230kV buses at the 67N-Onslow EHV Substation and the 3C-Port Hastings Substations are already part of the Nova Scotia Bulk Power System (BPS).
 As such, all protection systems associated with the new three-breaker ring bus at the POI must comply with NPCC Directory 4 System Protection Criteria.

-The 67N-Onslow EHV and the 3C-Port Hastings substations are also currently classified as part of the NERC Bulk Electric System (BES), subject to the applicable NERC Reliability Criteria.
-As IR#610 has dispersed generation totalling more than 75 MVA, Inclusion I4 of the NERC BES Definition would apply, and each generator would be classified as a BES element.
-The IR#610 230kV bus would be classified as a BES element, including the 230kV - 34.5kV transformer.
+Since the 67N-Onslow EHV and 3C-Port Hastings substations are currently classified as part of the NERC Bulk Electric System (BES), they are also subject to the applicable NERC Reliability Criteria.
+As IR#615 has dispersed generation totalling more than 75 MVA, Inclusion I4 of the NERC BES Definition would apply, and each generator would be classified as a BES element.
+The IR#615 230kV bus would be classified as a BES element, including the 230kV - 34.5 kV interconnection transformer.

-There are presently RAS L-7005 (Group 3) which will be impacted by the installation of a POI substation on that circuit.
-Modifications will be required to account for the fact that the POI would create two separate circuits.
-These RAS are classified as Type III, and the modifications may require approval by NPCC.
+Line L-7005 presently has a RAS installed (Group 3) which will be impacted by the installation of a Transmission Provider Interconnection Facility (TPIF) substation on this circuit.
+Modifications will be required to account for the fact that the TPIF would create two separate circuits.
+This RAS is classified as Type III, and the modifications may require approval by NPCC.